 Good domain reputation is important for email deliverability.
 When the domain reputation is high, you receive good deliverability.
 Email volume increasing inconsistently is another primary reason for your emails to land in the spam folder.

-4. When you have poor email design and irrelevant content
+4. You have poor email design and irrelevant content

 If your content is irrelevant to the recipient, the recipient will likely engage negatively with the email even if you reach the inbox.
 Moreover, when you use too many images, links, and less text, your message appears to be spammy, which is a clear red flag for the spam filters.